Warnock makes history with Senate win as Dems near majority

 Even with Trump’s claims, voters in both parties were drawn to the polls because of the high stakes.
 AP VoteCast found that 6 in 10 Georgia voters say Senate party control was the most important factor in their vote.

-Turnout exceeded both sides’ expectations.
-Ultimately, more people cast ballots in the runoffs than voted in Georgia’s 2016 presidential election.
+Even before Tuesday, Georgia had shattered its turnout record for a runoff with more than 3 million votes by mail or during in-person advance voting in December.
+Including Tuesday’s vote, more people ultimately cast ballots in the runoffs than voted in Georgia’s 2016 presidential election.

-Former President Barack Obama, the nation’s first Black president, issued a statement praising the election of Georgia’s first African American senator and his ability to improve divisions in Washington.
+In Atlanta’s Buckhead neighborhood, 37-year-old Kari Callaghan said she voted “all Democrat” on Tuesday, an experience that was new for her.

-“Georgia’s first Black senator will make the (Senate) chamber more reflective of our country as a whole and open the door for a Congress that can forego gridlock for gridlock’s sake to focus instead on the many crises facing our nation,” Obama said.
+“I’ve always been Republican, but I’ve been pretty disgusted by Trump and just the way the Republicans are working,” she said.
+“I feel like for the Republican candidates to still stand there with Trump and campaign with Trump feels pretty rotten.
+This isn’t the conservative values that I grew up with.”

 Peoples reported from New York.
 Bynum reported from Savannah, Ga.
 Associated Press writers Haleluya Hadero, Angie Wang, Sophia Tulp, Ben Nadler and Kate Brumback in Atlanta contributed to this report.